ACRMIT/ACRMIT.github.io/index.md

 ## Personal Information
 > The internet can be a place that harms a user more than it can benefit them.

-My Name is Abdul-Kadir Coskun,
+My name is Abdul-Kadir Coskun,
 I was obtained the student number S3558983,
 A student email S3558983@student.rmit.edu.au,
 A bit about me is that I speak two languages English and Turkish, that I work in the security industry, and develop games in my free time(currently working on a roguelike called Elich).